radicle-dev/radicle-registry/docs/external-attestations.md

 For instance, it should be possible to insert a reference to a Registry user identity inside a Link user identity (by writing the Registry user ID inside the Link user metadata).
 It should also be possible to do the reverse: insert the Link user ID (their URN) inside the Registry user state.

-The key point is that only the legitimate user can do each of these operations.
+The key point is that only a legitimate user can do each of these operations.
 Therefore, if both links are established, we can deduce that the same entity (in this case the same user) is controlling both identities, and therefore they both refer to the same person).

 The same concept can be applied to any kind of identity (projects, or even organizations if desired.